All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-Sorry Oklahoma, I don’t have any landscape photos of you!
-I have been through this state so many times, but I never stayed until I visited my long time friend who lives outside of Oklahoma City.
-Laura and I have known each other since young kids and then wegot to know each other better during basketball and youth camps in middle school.
-So to me, Oklahoma is Laura, and thus aphoto of she and I together for this post ;)
+I have driven through this state so many times, but I never took a photo until I visited my long time friend who lives outside of Oklahoma City.
+Laura and I have known each other since young kids and then we became close friends during basketball and youth camps in middle school.

 Jennifer Kaye xoxo